volmir/words-api/README.md

 Words game API
 ===============

-Game of words.
-From the existing long word it is necessary to compose as many new words as possible.
+The game "Make Words" offers players the known puzzle in which it is necessary to make different words of one long word.

+Compete with friends in number of the put words and the used letters, and learn who cleverer.

 Based on YII2 Basic template.